What to Expect at Worship

 We’re formal and informal.
 Our liturgy involves robes and processions.
 There is a sense of tradition blended with warmth and openness to contemporary life.
 A few folks dress up a little, especially at Christmas and Easter, but most of us dress casually, some in jeans, so you wear what makes you comfortable.
 Got tattoos and piercings?
 A few of us do, too.
 When we say, "Come as you are," we really mean it; you'll fit right in!

 As mentioned above, Holy Communion is celebrated every Sunday.
 Lutherans believe in the Real Presence- i.e., that the bread and wine are also the Body and Blood of Christ.
-We take communion in both kinds; that is, all are welcome and encouraged to take both the bread and the wine.
+We take communion in both kinds; that is, both the bread and the wine.
 Many people drink from a common cup (chalice), which illustrates our oneness as the Body of Christ; others prefer to take one of the individual cups, but the wine in them is consecrated along with the wine in the flagon and cup.
 All are welcome at the Lord’s Table without exception, including children.
 A blessing is provided for infants and children who have not already celebrated their First Communion, or for anyone, child or adult, who has not yet been baptized, or who prefers that option.
 If you wish to receive a blessing, simply cross your arms over your chest.
 Please make sure that any children in your care understand what to do so Pastor will know whether to commune or bless them (he may ask anyway; we don't want anyone to be left out, or to feel stressed).
 If you or your child need a gluten free wafer, let Pastor know.
 If it is difficult for you to come up to commune, Pastor will gladly bring the elements to you.
 Just let an usher know, and also if you prefer an individual cup or need a gluten free wafer.
+If you prefer to stand at the altar rail, that is perfectly fine.
 For those unable to consume either wine or bread, rest assured that communion is received fully in either element alone.